codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/recursive-methods-exercise-8-4.md

 Test your implementation of Ackermann by invoking it from `main` and displaying the return value.
 Note the return value gets very big very quickly.
 You should try it only for small values of $m$ and $n$ (not bigger than 3).
-{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch08/ExerciseScript.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch08/ ExerciseScript )
+{Run!}(sh .guides/bg.sh javac codio-student-unit-exclude/ThinkJava2/code/ch08/ExerciseScript4.java java -cp codio-student-unit-exclude/ThinkJava2/code/ch08/ ExerciseScript4 )